MichaelCurtis7757/shopmanager/README.md

 # Welcome to ShopManager
 Welcome to ShopManager, a text based shop managing game where you run a fish and chip shop.
-You can save/load, buy stock, level up and have fun, I hope.
+You can buy stock, change the price, go bankrupt and get free DLC.

 # Current Release
+v1.9-alpha: 26/09/16

+# Previous Releases
 v1.8-alpha: 25/09/16

-# Previous Releases
 v1.7-alpha: 20/09/16

 v1.6-alpha: 19/09/16